oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ```

 The result will be as below:

 Notice all the steps taken by the build tool:

 1. the installers are copied to a temp location
 2. the tool tries to load relevant patches, and then downloads them back to the cache
-3. once all software bits are downloaded then the tool tries to build the DockerImage, but in our case as we use the latest docker optimization, we see a failure.
+3. once all software bits are downloaded,  then the tool tries to build the DockerImage, **but in our case as we use the latest docker optimization, we see a failure.**

 **"OS_UPDATE": invalid reference format: repository name must be lowercase.**